MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

 consume energy to lower our entropy back to an organized state and that implies to expel an associated amount of heat by radiation.
 This scheme is so universal that we will now try to apply it to computers in order to build an analogy with the eat engine.
-We will try that way to deduce a definition of thermodynamical quantities in the contet of iterative algorithms.
+We will try that way to deduce a definition of thermodynamical quantities in the context of iterative algorithms.

 The Computer as an Engine
 -------------------------